apigee/devrel/references/product-recommendations-api/README.md

-id: product-recommendations-v1

 # Smart API to Predict Customer Propensity to buy using Apigee, BigQuery ML and Cloud Spanner
 ## Overview

-This demo shows how to bild a smart API that predicts customer propensity to buy using an Apigee X proxy, BigQuery ML and Cloud Spanner.
+This demo shows how to bild a smart API that predicts customer propensity to buy using an Apigee X or Hybrid proxy, BigQuery ML and Cloud Spanner.

-BigQuery contains a sample dataset for the all Product Catalog Ids and a number of simulated users.
+BigQuery contains a sample dataset for the Product Catalog Ids and a number of simulated users.
 It uses Machine Learning to add their propensity to buy based on the time the user spends viewing an item, termed the "predicted session duration confidence", which is a numerical value ordered descending (higher is more likely to buy).

 Cloud Spanner contains a Product Catalog with rich content, such as descriptions and image references.
 The demo only contains entries for a specific customer Id.